Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2024-12-06-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**4.8A** In Multiplayer Tournaments, a Player granting relevant strategic information, even in situations where a temporary in-game alliance or deal has been made, is never seen as a teammate intervening.
+**4.8A** In Multiplayer Tournaments, any Opponent providing relevant strategic information, after a decision has been made, is never seen as a teammate intervening.
-So, for the purpose of reversing decisions, any relevant information provided by opponents of the Player wishing to reverse a decision, must be taken into account.
+For the purpose of reversing decisions, any relevant information provided by Opponents of the Player wishing to reverse a decision, must be taken into account, and if relevant strategic information is found to have been gained, the reversal should not be allowed.

+**Philosophy**:

+This rule aims to clarify situations where temporary in-game alliances or deals may occur due to the nature of a Free-for-all game.
+The main point is to avoid a situation where Players will always have their decisions second-guessed by their opponents in most cases trying to be influenced for their benefit, very much as if they had an infinite stock of free _"change the target of target spell"_ effects.
+This way, the responsibility of a decision is focused on the decision maker, and players are still able to discuss **before a decision is made** what is the best course of action.

 **Examples**: